-Influence, which is your ability to directly meddle in others affairs, and persuade others to listen to you and the key fundamental ability that Sorcerers use to put force on the MEF.
+Influence, the ability to directly meddle in others affairs, and persuade others to listen to you.
 Influence is the key Spellcasting ability for Sorcerer and Wild Mages.

-Physical Beauty is how good you look to others.
+Appearance is how good you look to others.
 Some races have a bonus or penalty to Appearance, which plays a big part in the art of seduction.
-Your Physical Beauty (P.B.) determines how attractive you are, improves your chance for finding a suitable mate, and is used for certain skill checks.